 The Best Practices Committee promotes excellence in Illinois libraries by collecting and publicizing real-life examples of solutions to problems and issues faced by libraries in their communities.
 These practices include, but are not necessarily limited to, successful programs, services, and management strategies.
-The committee will be composed of eight members plus the chair serving two-year terms.
-Appointed by the ILA vice president/president-elect, members will serve two-year terms, with at least three new committee members appointed each year.
+The committee will be composed of nine members serving two-year terms.
+The ILA vice president/president-elect appoints at least three new committee members each year.